Am0031/javascript-algorithms/README.md

 All works are located in the `src` folder.
 The `src` folder contained a folder per function/algorithms.
 The names of the folders match the items listed below.

-Each function folder contains at least a readme with more explainations for the specific function, a .js file with the function and a .test.js for the corresponding jest testing.
+Each function folder contains at least a readme with more explanations for the specific function, a .js file with the function and a .test.js for the corresponding jest testing.

 ## Functions and algorithms